JOJ0/discodos/README.md

 `disco import 123456`

-To import all releases including all tracks in your collection.
-(The --tracks option can be replaced by its short form -u).
+To import all releases including all tracks in your collection use the --tracks option (can be replaced by its short form -u).
 1000 records take about 20-30 minutes to import:

 `disco import --tracks`